-On-Site Monitoring will be conducted by FDEM or designated personnel.
-On-site Monitoring visits will be scheduled in advance with the sub-recipient agency POC designated in the grant agreement.

-FDEM will also conduct coordinated financial and grant file monitoring.
-Subject matter experts from other agencies within the region or state may be called upon to assist in the form of a peer review as needed.
+On-site monitoring will be conducted by FDEM or designated personnel.
+On-site monitoring visits will be scheduled in advance with the Sub-Recipient Agency POC designated in the grant agreement.
+Subject matter experts from other agencies within the region or state may be called upon to assist in the form of a peer review